 In order to file a long-term disability claim, you will need to provide your insurance company with the following information.

-These records will confirm the diagnosis, course of treatment and prognosis provided by your doctor.
+This medical evidence will confirm the diagnosis, course of treatment and prognosis provided by your doctor.

 Your employment history will be reviewed in order to establish your previous income levels and future earning capacity.